sematext/docs/docs/tracing/scala.md

+title: Scala
+description: Sematext infrasctructure and application monitoring service provides Scala transaction tracing, giving insight into end-to-end request code execution that can span across multiple running applications and multiple servers

-### Tracing Scala Apps
+## Tracing Scala Apps

-Sematext let's you trace transactions for Scala apps, too\!
+Sematext application and infrastructure monitoring platform lets you trace transactions for Scala apps.
 In order to define custom pointcuts for a Scala app you need to follow the convention Scala uses to generate JVM classes.
 Below you can find a simple example that covers all basic cases: